zmike/zmike.github.io/_posts/2023-05-10-debugging-primer.md

 * `validation` enables VVL at runtime, which will (hopefully) explain how I fucked up

 If this doesn't fix your problem,

+## Step 5: Acceptance
+You should still file a ticket if you find an issue.
+But if any of the above provided some additional info, providing that can reduce the time it takes to resolve that issue.